 Ambien is not intended for long-term use.
 Medical professionals will typically not prescribe this medication for longer than two weeks at a time due to the potential for dependence and addiction.
-This drug should also not be prescribed to individuals with a history of substance abuse, as the risk of abuse and addiction may be higher.
+This drug should also not be prescribed to individuals with a history of substance use, as the risk of use and addiction may be higher.

 Ambien dependence is when someone needs the drug to feel normal or function properly.
 A person who is dependent on Ambien will likely experience withdrawal symptoms when the drug is stopped or the dose is lowered.